 Additionally, you will choose between door-to-door delivery and terminal-to-terminal delivery.
 When the government pays for OCONUS auto transport, it is typically a terminal-to-terminal system where the service member is responsible for getting the car to and from the terminal.

 With front-door delivery, the carrier service picks up the vehicle and drops it off from your location of choice.
 Understandably, this is a more expensive option but could save travel time and expenses if your duty station is in a more rural area.

 More Like This: Is this your first Permanent Change of Station (PCS)?
 Come prepared by learning more about the military PCS process!

 2. Verify DOT & MC Numbers

-Keep in my that cross country transport is typically done via semi trucks that may not be able to access your residential neighborhood.
-Plan ahead and have a back up location at a large shopping center or similar parking lot for pick up and drop off.
-If you live on your installation in military housing, the transport companies will typically ask for you to load or unload off post.
+To mitigate any inconveniences, plan ahead and have a backup location at a large shopping center or similar parking lot for the final drop-off.
+Please note that if you live on your installation in military housing, the transport companies will typically ask for you to load or unload off the post.

 From helping service members connect with exceptional military housing to providing helpful moving insights, there is a reason AHRN is a celebrated resource for military members across the country and world.
 Sign up at AHRN to view homes for rent or for purchase near your next installation!